-These Date and walnut pinwheel cookies are probably some of my favorite cookies.
+These date and walnut pinwheel cookies are probably one of my favorite cookies.
 Buttery soft dough, with an easy homemade date and walnut filling.
-They are easy to make and so addictingly delicious!
+They are easy to make and so addictively delicious!
 You can make extra and freeze the dough for later when the sugar cravings hit.
-Nothing can beat freshly-baked cookies.
+Nothing can beat freshly baked cookies.

-I think dates are not being given enough credit and I don’t know why.
-They are super delicious, nutritious, and can be eaten in many ways.
-High in fiber, antioxidants, good for the brain, and excellent natural sweetener(1) makes these little gems the perfect addition to your pantry.
-Dates can be eaten raw as a snack, cooked in sweets, but also added to savory dishes.
-You can also find dates in the form of syrup, paste, or the most common as whole dry fruit.
+Dates are super delicious, and nutritious, and can be eaten in many ways.
+They are high in fiber, and antioxidants, and are beneficial to the brain, and their natural sweetness makes them an excellent addition to your pantry.
+Dates can be eaten raw as a snack, cooked in sweets, or added to savory dishes.
+You can also find dates in the form of syrup, paste, and most commonly as whole dry fruit.

-For this Date and Walnut pinwheel cookies recipe, I am using dates by making them into a jam mixed with walnuts, and a little bit of honey.
+For this date and walnut pinwheel cookie recipe, I am using dates by making them into a jam and mixing them with walnuts and a little bit of honey.
 If you are avoiding sugar, eating dates is a great substitution.
-This filling recipe can be also used in the place of a jam, on a toast, and in many other baking recipes and desserts.
-It keeps well in the fridge for a long time too.
+This filling recipe can also be used in the place of jam, on toast, and in many other baking recipes and desserts.
+It keeps well in the fridge for a long time, too.

 Note: For exact measurements and directions see the recipe card below!

-Wrap the dough in a plastic film in the shape of a rough flat rectangular about an inch thick.
-This will make it easier to roll the dough after it’s been in the fridge for about 30 min – 1 hour.
+Wrap the dough in a plastic film in the shape of a rough, flat rectangle about an inch thick.
+This will make it easier to roll the dough after it’s been in the fridge for about 30 minutes to an hour.
 You can also leave it in the fridge overnight or freeze it and use it later.

-While the dough is chilling make the Date filling.
-In a saucepan combine the chopped dates, water, and honey.
-Cook on medium heat stirring constantlytill it starts to bubble, then lower the heat to low and continue mixing till it thickens, this will happen fast, about 8 minutes.
-Once thickened remove from the heat and fold in the chopped walnuts.
-Then set aside to cool before spreading the filling into the dough.
+While the dough is chilling, make the date filling.
+In a saucepan, combine the chopped dates, water, and honey.
+Cook on medium heat, stirring constantly,till it starts to bubble, then lower the heat to low and continue mixing till it thickens; this will happen fast, in about 8 minutes.
+Once thickened, remove from the heat and fold in the chopped walnuts.
+Allow the filling to cool before spreading it into the dough.

 When ready to use, roll the dough into a thin rectangular shape about 14″ by 12″(35.5-30.5cm) and 1/8″-1/4″(2-4mm) thickness.
 If the dough has been in the fridge for longer or frozen, let it sit on the counter a bit to soften up so it’s easier to work with.